vishrutkohli/mailman3/src/mailman/model/docs/domains.rst

     <Domain example.net, The example domain,
             base_url: http://lists.example.net>

-Domains can have multiple number of owners, ideally one of the owners should  have a verified preferred address.
-However this is not checked right now and contact_address from config is used as a fallback.
+Domains can have multiple owners, ideally one of the owners should have a verified preferred address.
+However this is not checked right now and contact_address from config can be used as a fallback.
 ::

    >>> net_domain = manager['example.net']
-   >>> net_domain.add_owner(user_manager.get_user('test@example.org'))
+   >>> net_domain.add_owner('test@example.org')

 Domains can list all associated mailing lists with the mailing_lists property.